Finmeccanica head arrested over India bribe allegations

 A series of scandals has shaken Italian business in recent weeks, notably over derivatives losses at lender Banca Monte dei Paschi (BMPS.MI) and an inquiry into allegations that oil services group Saipem SpA (SPMI.MI), which is 43 percent owned by oil major Eni SpA (ENI.MI), paid bribes to win contracts in Algeria.

-Orsi, a long-serving defense industry executive, has always denied any wrongdoing with regard to a corruption inquiry into AgustaWestland which first came to light in February 2011.
+Orsi, a long-serving defence industry executive, has always denied any wrongdoing with regard to a corruption inquiry into AgustaWestland which first came to light in February 2011.

 His lawyer Ennio Amodio told reporters on Tuesday that Orsi was stunned by the arrest.
 "He cannot figure out what he can be accused of.
 He did not pocket a single euro and did not distribute any money," Amodio said.